Click here for the home page

 We last looked at French activities at the end of Chapter 1, when Samuel de Champlain and Pierre du Guast, Sieur de Monts, founded Port Royal in Acadia.
 When de Monts lost his job as governor of Port Royal, he decided to set up another outpost.
 The spot he picked was Quebec, on the lower St. Lawrence River, and since he and Champlain made a good team, he put Champlain in charge of it (1608).
 Quebec turned out to be much more profitable than Port Royal, because it was in a good location for trading with the Indians.
 Thus, it became the capital of what would soon be known as New France.

 Each of the European powers that was active in America had a different Indian policy.
 The Spaniards were inclined to shoot first and ask questions later; they didn't show much interest in learning about Indian cultures, and most of what they saw, like the human sacrifices of the Aztecs, looked devilish to them anyway.
 The English were more open-minded, and tried to get along with the Indians at first, but eventually they wore out their welcome when their colonies grew too large.
 Dutch policy was limited, since they were only in North America for fifty years, and geared mainly toward making the Indians customers of theirs (e.g., the purchase of Manhattan).
 It was the French who made good relations with the Indians their priority.
 French missionaries might preach to the Indians, and sometimes fur traders, the coureurs des bois ("runners of the woods"), married Indian women, but otherwise they left the tribes alone; exploiting them in any way was forbidden, and for a while settlers in communities like Quebec were not allowed to bring their families, to keep the communities from growing too fast.
-As a result, most Indian tribes liked the French best, but even a friendly European power could be harmful in the long run.
-The introduction of guns and alcohol did not do the Indians any good, and since the French wanted furs, especially beaver pelts, beavers were nearly hunted to extinction; by the time of the French and Indian War (see below), there weren't enough beavers left to keep the fur trade going.
+To give one example of French policy toward the natives, in 1610 Samuel de Champlain trained a young scout, Étienne Brûlé, by leaving him in a native village, to get accustomed to living among Native Americans.
+The next time Champlain saw Brûlé, one year later, he barely recognized him, for Brûlé was now wearing native fashions and could fluently speak the language of the tribe.
+As a result, most Indians liked the French best, but even a friendly European power could be harmful in the long run.
+We already noted in Chapter 1 that Old World diseases decimated New World populations, and likewise, the introduction of guns and alcohol did not do the Indians any good.

-The principal trading partners of the French were the Huron tribe, who lived on the north side of the Great Lakes in present-day Ontario.
+The principal trading partners of the French were the Hurons, a collection of Iroquoian tribes who lived on the north side of the Great Lakes in present-day Ontario.
 However, their fur-laden canoes did not always make it safely down the St. Lawrence River to Quebec, because their arch-rivals, the Iroquois, lived on the south bank.
-The Huron and the Iroquois were closely related (both had migrated from the Ohio valley after the Hopewell culture collapsed in the sixth century) and had carried on a Hatfield-McCoy-style feud for so long that nobody knew what started it.
+The Hurons and the Iroquois were closely related (both had migrated from the Ohio valley after the Hopewell culture collapsed in the sixth century) and had carried on a Hatfield-McCoy-style feud for so long that nobody knew what started it.
 The Iroquois were the best organized tribe in eastern North America; in what is now upstate New York, they formed a confederacy by uniting five smaller tribes (the Mohawk, Cayuga, Onondaga, Oneida, and the Seneca) in a permanent alliance, which Europeans called the League of Five Nations.(4) This discipline gave them a strength that their enemies could not match.
 Despite this, when war broke out in 1609, Champlain agreed to help the Huron and the Algonquin against the Iroquois.
 He didn't really have a choice, because it was the Huron who had the furs he wanted.
 In the first campaign, Champlain marched far enough south to discover a large lake in New York, which was subsequently named Lake Champlain; at Ticonderoga he won a critical battle against the Iroquois.
-Then he began exploring the rest of the Great Lakes region, with the help of a scout, Étienne Brûlé.
+Then he began exploring the rest of the Great Lakes region, with the help of Étienne Brûlé.
 In 1611 Brûlé discovered Lake Huron, and then, after checking out Lake Ontario, he found the Susquehanna River; according to his account, he followed it all the way to its mouth in Chesapeake Bay.

 After this, however, the tribal war turned against the French and their allies.
 A 1615 assault against an Iroquois fort on the Oneida River failed; there Champlain got wounded by three arrows (two in his leg, one in his knee).
 Now Champlain realized that he had picked the losing side, but the French had alienated the Iroquois so badly that in future conflicts between the French and English, the Iroquois would side with the English, while the other Indians remained with the French.